carvalhochris/django-heroku-hello-world/readme.md

 Wait for the deployment to finish.

-14. Create a superuser on Heroku using the following command:

-15. Test the app on Heroku by opening it in your browser.
+13. Test the app on Heroku by opening it in your browser.

 ## Issues